christopheradams/christopheradams.io/_posts/2012-09-30-shao-yanpeng.md

 excerpt: "AKA Dead J"
 ---

 Shao is a producer and DJ from Beijing.
-(Kodak Portra 400, Nokton 35mm f/1.2 II, Leica M6)